appcelerator-modules/ti.yahoo/README.md

 Use the Yahoo API in Appcelerator Titanium.
 This module was moved out of the Titanium core-namespace "Ti.Yahoo" into an own module.

+## Note
+The Android version of this module is currently work in progress, so don't use it in production.

 ## Support
 Use [JIRA](http://jira.appcelerator.org) to report issues or ask our [TiSlack community](http://tislack.org) for help! :rocket: